 BBA students recently worked side-by-side with students from the Wisconsin MBA Program and the UW–Madison College of Engineering as part of the Hybrid Vehicle Team, which worked to manage the operations involved in developing and building innovative vehicles.

 Project Manager, Customer Inventory Analyst, Business Technology Analyst

 Real estate majors learn to appraise property values for investors and the government, broker transactions, oversee development programs, manage properties, and plan and regulate communities.

 Students in the Real Estate Club are able to take two national trips per year, usually in association with and sponsored by the Wisconsin Real Estate Alumni Association (WREAA).
 The study trips include tours of various real estate projects, presentations by real estate firms, and receptions with local alumni.

-#2 in the U.S. among undergraduate real estate programs
+#3 in the U.S. (#2 among public universities) for undergraduate real estate programs

 Real Estate Analyst, Valuation Associate, Assistant Project Manager, Investment Banking Analyst, Investment Strategy Manager